Amadevus/pwsh-script/README.md

 ## Result encoding

 If the script return value is a single string, it'll be set as the value of the `result` output directly.
-In any other case, it'll be passed to `ConvertTo-Json $Value -Depth [int]::MaxValue -Compress -EscapeHandling EscapeNonAscii` and the string result of that call will be set as the output value.
+In any other case, it'll be passed to `ConvertTo-Json $Value -Depth 1024 -Compress -EscapeHandling EscapeNonAscii` and the string result of that call will be set as the output value.

 ## Actions cmdlets